 Learn how to make Traditional Vanilla Fudge.
 Vanilla fudge was always a real favourite of mine as a child and actually, who am I trying to kid?
 It still is!
-This recipe is so easy to make and with only four ingredients and the magic of cooking hopefully you too, can be taken back to your childhood just as I was.
+This recipe is so easy to make and with only five ingredients and the magic of cooking hopefully you too, can be taken back to your childhood just as I was.

 300ml x Double Cream